alneuma/termfly/README.md

 # termfly

-This is a hobby/practice project, that aims to be a commandline operated client/server pair with online forum funtionality somewhen in the future.
+termfly is a hobby/practice project, that aims to be a commandline operated client/server pair with online forum funtionality somewhen in the future.

 ## todo